harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/exemption-workflows.md

    3. In **Request Exemption for Issue**, specify:
       1. **Where do you want this issue to be Exempted?**
       2. **For how long?**
-      3. **Reason this issue should be exempted**  Select one of the following reasons and provide any additional information for the SecOps approver:
+      3. **Reason this issue should be exempted** — Select one of the following reasons and provide any additional information for the SecOps approver:

-         * **Compensating controls:** Your organization has infrastructure and policies in place to mitigate the security risks of this vulnerability.
+         * **Compensating controls** — Your organization has infrastructure and policies in place to mitigate the security risks of this vulnerability.

            For example, suppose a scan detects a vulnerability with a specific service.
 This vulnerability might be mitigated because